Duvalier family: Jean-Claude Duvalier

-François died on 21 April 1971.
+François Duvalier died on 21 April 1971.
 During his rule, an estimated 30,000 citizens were killed by the government, and hundreds of thousands of Haitians emigrated to the United States, Cuba, and Canada.
-François was succeeded by his son, Jean-Claude, as the country's new leader following a constitutional referendum.
+François was succeeded by his son, Jean-Claude (Baby Doc), as the country's new leader following a constitutional referendum.
 Still a teenager when he ascended to public office, Jean-Claude Duvalier was said to be reckless and dissolute, raised in elite isolation and uninterested in politics.
 The first few years of his administration saw him leaving administrative duties to his mother, Simone, while he lived as a playboy.
 He was initially well liked, because his rule was considered gentler and less formidable than that of his father.
 Foreign nations became more generous with economic assistance, and the United States restored its aid program to Haiti in 1971.
 However, endemic corruption continued to exist just as it had under his father's rule.
 Much of the Duvalier family's hundreds of millions of dollars in personal wealth came from the Régie du Tabac (Tobacco Administration).
 Originally established as a tobacco monopoly, in practice it was used as a slush fund, and few or no records were kept of its activities.

 The neglect of Jean-Claude's regime, coupled with a lack of adequate infrastructure, left the nation vulnerable to health crises.
-The outbreak of HIV/AIDS devastated tourism in the early 1980s, and an epidemic of African swine fever from the Dominican Republic devastated livestock and destroyed local farming.
+The outbreak of HIV/AIDS devastated tourism in the early 1980s, and an epidemic of African swine fever devastated livestock and destroyed local farming.
 The USDA feared the disease's spread to North America, and it pressured Duvalier to slaughter Haiti's population of native creole pigs and replace it with animals that would be provided by international aid agencies.
 The Haitian government complied, but the decision caused outrage among the nation's farmers.
 Their pigs were well suited to the Haitian climate and environment and did not require special feed or care; the new pigs required both.
 In May 1980, Duvalier married Michèle Bennett, a light-skinned, mulatto divorcée.
 This was perceived as a betrayal of his father's legacy of supporting the black middle class, and it had an unexpected, drastically negative effect on Duvalier's popularity.
 The wedding's extravagant cost, which was rumored to be in excess of US$3,000,000, further alienated the black masses.
 A schism formed in the government between older, more conservative Duvalierists and appointees of Jean-Claude.
 This eventually resulted in the expulsion of Duvalier's mother, Simone, reportedly at Michèle's request.